dotkernel/admin/README.md

 - [Composer Installation - Linux/Unix/OSX](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)
 - [Composer Installation - Windows](https://getcomposer.org/doc/00-intro.md#installation-windows)

-> If you have never used composer before make sure you read the [`Composer Basic Usage`](https://getcomposer.org/doc/01-basic-usage.md) section in Composer's documentation
+>If you have never used composer before make sure you read the [`Composer Basic Usage`](https://getcomposer.org/doc/01-basic-usage.md) section in Composer's documentation

 ## Choosing an installation path for DotKernel `admin`

 Example:

 - absolute path `/var/www/dk-admin`
 - or relative path `dk-admin` (equivalent with `./dk-admin`)

 ## Installing DotKernel `admin`

 After choosing the path for DotKernel (`dk-admin` will be used for the remainder of this example) it must be installed.
 There are two installation methods.

-#### I. Installing DotKernel `admin` using composer
+### I. Installing DotKernel `admin` using composer

-#### NOTE
-> please use the below CLI commands in terminal, do NOT use the PhpStorm buttons
+>please use the below CLI commands in terminal, do NOT use the PhpStorm buttons

 The advantage of using this command is that it runs through the whole installation process.
 Run the following command:

     composer create-project dotkernel/admin -s dev dk

 The above command downloads the `admin` package, then downloads and installs the `dependencies`.